Skip to content

 Making the Investment Decision

-The boba tea franchise market offers a genuine growth opportunity — $2.6 billion in U.S. revenue, 7,845 shops and growing, and consumer demand expanding beyond coastal metros into suburban and mid-market cities.
-The franchise model provides brand recognition, proven operations, and structured support that reduce (but do not eliminate) the risk of a new food service business.
+Boba is a genuine growth opportunity — $2.6 billion in U.S. revenue, 7,845 shops and growing, and demand spreading past coastal metros into suburban and mid-market cities.
+The franchise model brings brand recognition and proven operations that reduce — but do not erase — the risk of a new food-service business.

 See GrowthFactor in action